How can we turn an everyday occurence - like saying hello - into a moment of connection between passengers and deaf drivers?

-According to the CSD, the rate of underemployment in the deaf community is 70%.
-Many deaf or hearing impaired people are finding work in the gig economy, but for those choosing to drive for ride-sharing services, the challenges of communication with riders can be a daunting obstacle in trying to make a living.
+According to the Communication Service for the Deaf, the rate of underemployment in the deaf community is 70%.
+Many deaf or hearing impaired people are finding work in the gig economy, but for those choosing to drive for ride-sharing services, the challenges of communication with riders can be a daunting obstacle while trying to make a living.

 Beginning with signing their own name, riders learn essential phrases like “hello,” “turn left,” and “thank you.”
 While these gestures are simple, we found they make a huge difference in breaking down a barrier of fear in communication, creating a more friendly and comfortable journey.